H.R. 1694: AI Accountability Act

 AI companies and platform operators

-Industry, academia, and consumers in public consultations
+Industry, academia, and consumer groups

 HR1694 Legislative Journey